-Reviews on other platforms are also evident: Trip Advisor (1,720 reviews) and Facebook (41 votes).
+Reviews on other platforms are also evident: Tripadvisor (2,251 reviews) and Facebook (98 votes).

-To verify the results from Trip Advisor and Facebook, screenshots are below.
-It will also give positive signals that the Museum is the number one thing to do in Matlock on Trip Advisor, and over 12,000 people have liked it on Facebook.
+To verify the results from Tripadvisor and Facebook visit their platforms.
+It will also give positive signals that the Museum is the number one thing to do in Matlock on Tripadvisor, and over 20,000 people have liked it on Facebook.

 You can also see reviews by searching for the business on Google Maps.
-In this case we searched on desktop for another popular attraction, Gulliver’s Kingdom, and the GMB panel appears on the left, and on mobile for “Mansfield pizza” with ratings directly below the map:
+In this case we searched on desktop for another popular attraction, Gulliver’s Kingdom, and the GMB panel appears on the left:

 Google My Business Reviews and Search Engine Optimisation